Search Blogs

 Popular Courses: Public Policy, Economics, Computer Science

-Established over 275 years ago by New Light Presbyterians, one of the oldest American colleges, Princeton University, was initially The College of New Jersey until 1896.
+Princeton higher education institution, one of the oldest American colleges, was founded more than 280 years ago by New Light Presbyterians.
+Until 1896, it was known as The College of New Jersey.
 One of the many prolific achievements of the oldest US university was a series of Olympic gold, silver, and bronze in the shot put, discus, long jump, and high jump in 1896 by Robert Garrett.
 The famous Michelle Obama, who advocated for social justice as First Lady, was from here.

 9. Washington and Lee University